johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL2.4 Performance Maneuvers - Steep Turns.md

 	7. [[Maneuvering speed]] Va - define and discuss entry speed for steep turn
 2. Flying the maneuver
 	1. Set-up for maneuvering, start at [[Va]]
-	2. Crisp roll into 45° bank; add power; aft pressure for altitude
+	2. Crisp roll into 45° bank; add power passing ~30°; aft pressure for altitude
 	3. Rollout on entry heading
 3. Notes
 	1. You may notice (subtle) opposite aileron during turn to prevent [[overbanking tendency]]